Intrusion detection system evasion techniques: Memory exhaustion

 In order to match certain signatures, an IDS is required to keep state related to the connections it is monitoring.
 For example, an IDS must maintain "TCP control blocks" (TCBs), chunks of memory which track information such as sequence numbers, window sizes, and connection states (ESTABLISHED, RELATED, CLOSED, etc.), for each TCP connection monitored by the IDS.
-Once all of the IDS's random-access memory (RAM) is consumed, it is forced to utilized virtual memory on the hard disk which is much slower than RAM, leading to performance problems and dropped packets similar to the effects of CPU exhaustion.
+Once all of the IDS's random-access memory (RAM) is consumed, it is forced to utilize virtual memory on the hard disk which is much slower than RAM, leading to performance problems and dropped packets similar to the effects of CPU exhaustion.

 If the IDS doesn't garbage collect TCBs correctly and efficiently, an attacker can exhaust the IDS's memory by starting a large number of TCP connections very quickly.
 Similar attacks can be made by fragmenting a large number of packets into a larger number of smaller packets, or send a large number of out-of-order TCP segments.